Enterprise-CMCS/macpro-mdct-qmr/README.md

 ## Code Climate

 Code Climate is a code analytics tool that measures unit test coverage, code complexity, and code readability.

 It is connected to the repository and can be reached [here](https://codeclimate.com/dashboard)

 When logging in, choose "Login with GitHub" to connect to the appropriate repos.

-### config
+### Configuration

 The Code Climate config file is at the top level of the project and called `.codeclimate.yml`.
 This is similar to a gitignore file but it determines what parts of the repo to measure for code coverage.

-Right now we are only measuring test coverage on the pieces of the app-api and ui-src that we have worked on.
+Right now we are only measuring test coverage on the pieces of the `app-api` and `ui-src` that we have worked on.
 This excludes node modules and testing files.

 # Deployment